It would take a million years for lichens to adapt to 1°C warmer

 The symbiotic partnership algae that make up lichens are adapting to changing climates at an extremely slow rate, a new study suggests.

 A single degree increase in the temperature of the atmosphere would threaten the most important symbiotic partnership in the living world.
-“Lichens, composite organisms made of cyanobacteria or algae associated with a fungus, could disappear due to climate change due to the slow rate at which their algal component evolves”, announce the New Scientist.
+“Lichens, composite organisms made of cyanobacteria or algae associated with a fungus, might disappear due to climate change due to the slow rate at which their algal component evolves”, announce the New Scientist.

 The weekly echoesa study published on February 15 in Frontiers in Microbiology, for which researchers have focused on Trebouxia, a genus of single-celled green algae associated with fungus in over 7,000 species of lichens.
 By collecting data on numerous specimens around the world and then using genetic information to build a “family tree” of this algae, the team estimated how long it took to Trebouxia and therefore to lichens to adapt to climate changes that have occurred in the past.